 The new ones at the school, Juniors, need to find their place in a new environment.
 Most have just finished their basic magical education, and are now excited to see the world of Czocha with all its possibilities.
 There are lots of rules to learn, places to explore and friends to make, as it’s a fresh start for everyone.
-Some want to make a good impression in class and gain the favour of the Professors, others want to impress the older students by participating in the craziest dares.
-Most importantly, everyone wants to find out which house they would like to belong to, as it will be a huge part of their life at Czocha.
+Some want to make a good impression in class and gain the favour of the Professors.
+Others want to impress the older students by participating in the craziest dares.
+Most importantly, everyone wants to find out to which house they would like to belong, as it will be a huge part of their life at Czocha.

 Play a Junior if you want to:

 Sophomores are starting their second year at Czocha.
 They are no longer the new kids, and they’re bursting to use their new authority and freedom.
-Finally they have new Juniors to act as role models for, and for the first time they are allowed to enter the Dark Forest on their own.
-Of course it’s not all fun and games, and soon the new, more challenging classes will show you that you still have a lot to learn.
+Finally, they have new Juniors to act as role models for, and for the first time they are allowed to enter the Dark Forest on their own.
+Of course, it’s not all fun and games, and soon the new, more challenging classes will show them that they still have a lot to learn.
 Sophomores are in the middle of the school in many ways: they’re not quite as clueless as the Juniors, but they also haven’t been around as long as the Seniors.